-Our membership is open to organisations, which are legally established according to the laws of their country of origin, and which are adhering to the aims of Culture Action Europe.
+Our membership is open to individuals and organisations, which are legally established according to the laws of their country of origin, and which are adhering to the aims of Culture Action Europe.

-Culture Action Europe has two categories of members:
+Culture Action Europe has three categories of members:

 • Full members (cultural organisations, associations and networks)